The 2020/21 winter semester will be a tough nut to crack!

 - President -

-It is expected that no trips to countries outside Germany will be undertaken if the Federal Government has classified the trip as risky and it is not urgently necessary.
-As of October 1, 2020 a travel warning will automatically be issued for Corona risk areas.
+It is expected that no trips to countries outside Germany will be undertaken if the Federal Government has classified the country as a high-risk area and it is not urgently necessary.

 Information about federal regulations on mandatory Corona tests for people entering the country::